at12an/bouncing-ball/README.md

-# bouncing-ball
+# bouncing-ball-simulator

-Simple simulator of a bouncing ball made using pythongs pygame library
+Simple simulator of a bouncing ball made using pythons pygame library

 How to download:
 1. Git clone / download zip and unzip